 Who are you guys?

-Journalismfund Europe vzw is an independent non‐profit organisation established with the purpose of promoting independent investigative journalism on the European continent.
-We were founded in 1998 in Belgium, and are currently run by 8 people.
+Journalismfund Europe vzw is an independent non‐profit Intermediary established with the purpose of facilitating independent cross-border investigative journalism in Europe.
+We were founded in 1998 in Belgium, and are currently run by 10 people.

 What does Journalismfund Europe do?